UPDATED, November 24, 2020

 Owning a home gym solves many of these issues.
 You can fit in a quick session any time during the day and benefit from the cumulative effect of multiple workouts too.
-According to the Mayo Clinic, three 10-minute sessions are just as effective as one 30-minute workout.
+According to the Mayo Clinic, sessions that are spread out throughout the day can be just as beneficial as one long workout.
+For example, three 10-minute sessions are just as effective as one 30-minute workout.

-Multiple workouts are just one of the many perks that come with setting up a gym right inside your home.
-Whether you convert a spare room or just clear a little space in the corner, a home gym is an incredible fitness resource for the whole family.
+The ability to do multiple workouts throughout a day are just one of the many benefits that come with setting up a gym right inside your home.
+Whether you convert a spare room or just clear a little space in the corner, a home gym is an incredible fitness resource for you and your family.

 Consider these five fundamental reasons why owning a home gym just makes sense:

-Setting up your own gym means creating a training environment that is both comfortable and private.
-You are free to take your time and learn proper stances, discover how to best use the equipment, and decide what routine and pace is the right choice for your fitness needs – all without feeling judged.
+Setting up your own home gym means creating a training environment that is both comfortable and private.
+You are free to take your time and learn proper stances, discover how to best use the equipment, and decide what routine and pace is the right choice for your fitness needs––all without feeling judged.

 There are no restrictions on what you wear, or don’t wear for that matter, during your exercise either.
-You are free to be yourself without risking someone snapping a picture of you that will be all over the Internet in minutes.
+You are free to be yourself without risking someone snapping a picture of you.
 You can focus on getting the most from your exercise without having to make small talk or feeling embarrassed.
 How much harder will you train when you know no one is watching?

 With a home gym you can look forward to:

-- No competition for videos, music, or television shows that keep you occupied during your routine.
+- No competition for videos, music, or television shows that keep you occupied during your workout routine

 You create a workout oasis that separates you from the rest of the world.

 That sense of freedom extends to your daily schedule as well.
 Don’t have time to spend an hour or more at the local gym?
 That’s okay.
-Tuck in four 15-minute sessions during the day using your own fitness equipment instead.
-A home gym is always open for business, so if you decide at two in the morning that a workout might help you sleep – no problem.
+Tuck in four 15-minute sessions during the day using your own at-home equipment instead.
+A home gym is always open for business, so if you decide at 2am that a workout might help you sleep, no problem!

 A home gym isn’t weather-sensitive like the local jogging path or bike trail.
 Even a commercial indoor fitness center is hard to get to during a storm.
-If the weather isn’t slowing you down then the commute might.
-How many minutes a day do you spend just driving back and forth to the gym?
+If the weather isn’t slowing you down, then the commute might.
+How many minutes a day do you spend simply driving back and forth to the gym?
 That’s time you could use for your family or friends.

 Heading to the gym is an inconvenient option when there are children in your life.
 It is hard to get motivated to drive there if you have to pay for a babysitter or cart the kids around with you.
-With a home gym, you can wait for everyone to go to sleep and enjoy some quiet time as you do your workout.
+With a home gym, you can wait for everyone to go to sleep and enjoy some quiet time as you do your workout, especially now that you can connect your Bluetooth® headphones to your NordicTrack machine.

 The home gym works on your time schedule, not the other way around.
 You won’t be stuck running to the gym during your lunch break or trying to make it there before closing.